-I often hear musicians say they want to do advance promotion — telling people about their new album before it’s available for purchase (whether digital or physical).
+I often hear musicians say they want to do advance promotion — telling people about their new album before it’s available for purchase.

 Though the plan may be to generate excitement, I think the opposite happens.
-Imaginary dialog:
+Imagine the dialogue.

 - Record your music.

-- Prepare your marketing/promotion plan, but don’t do it yet.
+- Prepare your marketing plan, but don’t do it yet.
 Just get everything into place.

 - Get your music distributed everywhere.
 Before you announce it, make sure it’s actually there.
 Stream and even buy a copy, to make sure there were no mistakes.

 - Finally, do your promotion, and tell everyone.